U.S. Consulate General Montreal, Canada - MTL

 Pre-Interview Checklist

-Please use the list below to determine the items that every applicant must bring to the immigrant visa interview.
-Any documents that are not in English must be accompanied by a certified English translation:
+The below list outlines the items that every applicant must bring to their interview.
+Any documents that are not in English must be accompanied by a certified English translation.

 • A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).